UniCausal: Unified Benchmark and Repository for Causal Text Mining: Methodology

-The final data sizes used for modeling is reflected in Table \ref{tab:final_data}.
-The number of Span Detection example tally with the positive instances of Sequence Classification examples because span examples are grouped by unique text as described above.
-Therefore, multiple cause-effect relation spans (i.e. $\vec{t^0}, \vec{t^1}$ and $\vec{t^2}$) were consolidated together into a unique example (i.e. same $\vec{w}$).
-For ungrouped span example counts (i.e. to regard each $\vec{t^v}$ as an individual example), refer to Appendix Table \ref{tab:ungrouped_data}.
-At evaluation, performance metrics were calculated at the ungrouped level so that every target token vector is evaluated against equally.
-Appendix \ref{apx:preprocessing} discusses data pre-processing steps per dataset in detail.
+The final data sizes are reflected in Table \ref{tab:final_data}.
+The number of Span Detection example tallies with the positive instances of Sequence Classification examples because multiple cause-effect relation spans (i.e. $\vec{t^0}, \vec{t^1}$ and $\vec{t^2}$) were grouped into a unique example (i.e. same $\vec{w}$), which we term as a `grouped' example.
+At evaluation, performance metrics were calculated at the `ungrouped' level so that every causal relation is evaluated against equally.